"I don't want my brain to stop working."

 Think Weeks

 Twice a year during his Microsoft tenure, Gates would disappear into a cabin with nothing but books, papers, and a legal pad.
-These "Think Weeks" were sacred—a pure retreat into the mind where major strategic decisions emerged.
+These "Think Weeks" were sacred.
+Some of Microsoft's biggest strategic pivots came out of them.

 He would sometimes devour 12 books in a few days, scribbling notes that would later become company directives.